 - Juan Rodriguez Cabrillo, who sailed into San Diego Bay in 1542, is the figure below and to the right of Serra.

-- Don Sebastian Viscaino, another Spanish sailor, is the figure below and to the left of Serra.
+- Don Sebastián Vizcaíno, a Spanish sailor who named San Diego Bay, is the figure below and to the left of Serra.

 - Gaspar de Portola, the first Spanish governor of Southern California, is the bust below Cabrillo.